JoshuaYe/JoshuaYe/README.md

-### Hi there, I'm Joshua Ye! 👋
+### Hi there, I'm Josh! 👋

-- 🌱 I am currently the Founding Product Engineer at Blue Shell Capital, building AI and investment tools.
+- 🌱 I am a product engineer at Blue Shell Capital, owning AI and investment tools.
-- 🫡 I have proven experience in ideating, designing, and building scalable products.
+- 🫡 I love building products from the ground up, from early ideation to design and code.
-- 🔭 I am computer science graduate from the University of Waterloo, with internships at Cloudflare and BlackBerry.
+- 🔭 I am computer science graduate from the University of Waterloo.
-- 📫 How to reach me: j96ye@uwaterloo.ca
+- 💼 Previously interned at Cloudflare, Blackberry, Ritual, and KPMG.
-- 😄 Pronouns: He/Him
+- 📫 How to reach me: joshua.ye@live.com.
 - ⚡ Fun fact: I love exploring cities on bike!